-Whilst every effort has been made in building this tool, we are not to be held liable for any special, incidental indirect or consequential damages or monetary losses of any kind arising out of or in connection with it.
-This pregnancy calculator is here purely as an additional service to you.
-Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate calculations.
+Whilst every effort has been made in building this pregnancy calculator, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
+This pregnancy calculator is here purely as a service to you, please use it at your own risk.
+Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 How many weeks pregnant am I?

 To calculate how many weeks pregnant you are, this calculator looks at the first day of your last menstrual period (LMP) and compares it to today's date.
 The first day of your LMP counts as the first day of your pregnancy.
 This calculation is based upon an average cycle of 28 days.
 If your cycle is different to 28 days, your calculation will vary based upon this.

 You will find that the sonographer at your first ultrasound scan (often called the dating scan) will give you a more accurate idea of how many weeks pregnant you are by measuring your baby from its head to its bottom to form a determination.